How to Prevent Drug Addiction

 While therapy is a great way to understand what steps you must take, it cannot force you to take these steps.
 This requires a certain willpower that anyone can produce.

 4.)
-Handling Stress
+Stress Management

-According to research, stress causes changes in the brain that are very similar to the changes seen addiction. ⁵ As such, people who struggle with stress may be more prone to addiction than others.
+According to research, stress causes changes in the brain that are very similar to the changes seen in addiction. ⁵ As such, people who struggle with stress may be more prone to addiction than others.
 On the other hand, people who struggle with addiction may also be more prone to stress.

 5.)
 Discover Your Past